Optimal Rebate Design: Incentives, Competition and Efficiency in Auction Markets: Exchange's Problem: Optimal rebates and transaction fees

+The exchange seeks to find the optimal admissible contract pair $(\xi,d)$ that minimizes $\rho(\xi,d,\alpha)$.
+To formalize the exchange's problem in the presence of potentially multiple equilibria, we define the set of Principal-preferred equilibria as:

-\begin{remark} The reason we introduce $NEI(\xi,d)$ is because certain pairs $(\xi,d)\in NE(\xi,d)$ might result in more than one pairs of Nash equilibrium actions of the strategic traders; we thus assume that the traders always pick the Nash equilibrium action that benefits the exchange the most.
-The exchange proposes thus recommended price and intensity of arrival to the Market Makers, as explained in \cite{elie2019contracting}.
-Unlike \cite[Assumption 3.1]{hernandez2024principal} we are not assuming the uniqueness of Nash equilibrium and we defer the choice to the exchange as formulated in the seminal paper of Holmstrom and Milgrom \cite{holmstrom1987aggregation} as recommended actions. \end{remark}
+\begin{remark}[Optimistic approach to multiple equilibria] The reason we introduce the set $\text{NEI}(\xi,d)$ is because certain contract pairs $(\xi,d)$ might induce a game that admits multiple Nash equilibrium strategy profiles.
+In line with the standard mechanism design literature, we adopt the ``optimistic approach'' and assume that the auction makers will select the Nash equilibrium that yields the greatest benefit (lowest cost) to the exchange.
+In practice, the exchange effectively proposes recommended prices and arrival intensities to the strategic traders along with the contract, serving as a coordinating signal, as explained in \cite{elie2019contracting}.
+Unlike \cite[Assumption 3.1]{hernandez2024principal}, we do not assume the uniqueness of the Nash equilibrium a priori, but rather defer the selection to the exchange's recommended actions, following the seminal contracting framework of Holmström and Milgrom \cite{holmstrom1987aggregation}. \end{remark}